Last Update: Thursday, April 16, 2026

 These things I do that others may live.”

-Dedicated to USAF Pararescuemen, past and present,
+Dedicated to Combat Rescue Officers and Pararescuemen, past and present,

 who go into harms way to save lives.

-Their motto is "That Others May Live."
+Their motto is "That Others May Live"

 Site Mission: